 Historically contributions to the reserve have been performance based, that is, they were largely based upon WSIB’s NEER rebates.
-LTC has been a Schedule I Employer, meaning WSIB costs are premium based (rated).
-Rebates are reflective of favourable claims and loss experience for the respective years which in part is as a result of having a progressive RTW program coupled with significant work in health and safety training including ergonomic assessments.
+LTC is a Schedule I Employer, meaning WSIB costs are premium based (rated).
+Rebates through the NEER program were reflective of favourable claims and loss experience for the respective years which in part is as a result of having a progressive RTW program coupled with significant work in health and safety training including ergonomic assessments.

-Changes to the current WSIB program were introduced in 2020 and will impact the manner in which contributions can made to the reserve going forward.
-2019 was the last calendar year of the NEER program with the final settlement for 2016 to 2019 completed in December 2020.
-The purpose of the program change is to eliminate the uncertainty of the rebate process and commit to a consistent premium level on an annualized basis for employers.
+Changes to the WSIB program were introduced in 2020 and have impacted the manner in which contributions have been made to the reserve since.
+2019 was the last calendar year of the NEER program with the final settlement for 2016-2019 completed in December 2020.
+The purpose of the program change was to eliminate the uncertainty of the rebate process and commit to a consistent premium level on an annualized basis for employers.
 As performance fluctuates, so will the rates on a graduated scale, meant to soften the impacts to employers.
-The introduction of a lower rate for WSIB premiums in 2020 will reduce the premiums but at the same time, the rebate will be eliminated and thus the source as a contribution to the reserve.
-In preparation for this change, the multi-year budget was established with no net changes in premiums and as such, the savings in actual premiums can be used to support contributions to the reserve directly from operations.
-In other words, the previous contribution from NEER rebates will now be supported by the savings due to lower premiums.
+The introduction of a lower rate for WSIB premiums in 2020 has reduced WSIB costs, but at the same time has eliminated the NEER rebate and thus the source as a contribution to the reserve.

 Health Care Management Reserve (millions)